KeltonMVP/rules/docs/leaders/leader-rules.en.md

 <span style="color:var(--pink);">7.2</span> Admins will only make promotions when requested by the faction Leader.

 <span style="color:var(--pink);">7.3</span> The number of promotion days represents the number of days a member must wait from the last promotion to gain the new rank.

+<span style="color:var(--pink);">7.3.1</span> Members can reduce their number of days by unlocking bonuses through the activity report.
+The bonus can be unlocked between rank 1 - rank 5, and each unlocked bonus decreases the promotion and Faction Warn removal durations by 3 days.

 <span style="color:var(--pink);">7.4</span> Members who accumulate the seniority of ranks 2 and 3 must receive timely rank-ups if their Leader does not have evidence that their behavior has not been quite appropriate or if they have not been active enough (<span style="color:red;">sanction: Leader Warn</span> for the first offense, <span style="color:red;">Dismissal</span> for subsequent offenses).